awesomerank/awesomerank.github.io/lists/veggiemonk/awesome-docker.md

 * [Drone ★9765](https://github.com/drone/drone) - Continuous integration server built on Docker and configured using YAML files.
 * [GitLab CI](https://about.gitlab.com/gitlab-ci/) - GitLab has integrated CI to test, build and deploy your code with the use of GitLab runners.
 * [GOCD-Docker ★101](https://github.com/gocd/gocd-docker)Go Server and Agent in docker containers to provision.
-* [InSpec ★715](https://github.com/chef/inspec) - InSpec is an open-source testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements.
+* [InSpec][inspec] - InSpec is an open-source testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements.
+By [@chef](https://github.com/chef)
 * [Microservices Continuous Deployment ★110](https://github.com/francescou/docker-continuous-deployment) - Continuous deployment of a microservices application.
 * [Screwdriver](http://screwdriver.cd/) - Yahoo's OpenSource buildplatform designed for Continous Delivery.
 * [Skipper ★14](https://github.com/Stratoscale/skipper) - Easily dockerize your Git repository by [@Stratoscale](https://github.com/Stratoscale)